brandondrew/cheap/README.md

 cheap
 =====
-`cheap` allows you to create and view interactive cheatsheets on the command-line.
+`cheap` allows you to create and view interactive cheatsheets on the command-line without conflicts with the original cheat by defunkt.
 It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.